Living

 Pets Pyjamas – dog friendly travel

-Ricci makes herself at home at Albion House
+Ricci makes herself at home at Albion Hous

 On Saturday morning we took towels to swim before breakfast.
 East Cliff beach is a short walk away and dogs have access to it all-year-round.
 Only a small section of sand remains at high tide, but it’s enough to have plenty of fun in the surf.
 The main beach at Ramsgate is out of bounds between May and October.
 To be honest it’s no loss, flanked as it is by a huge Wetherspoons and all the usual litter and food left behind by humans.

-At low tide tide the walk along the beach between Ramsgate and Broadstairs takes less than an hour.
-The beaches are dog friendly between East Cliff and the headland at Broadstairs.
+At low tide tide the walk along the beach between Ramsgate and Broadstairs takes less than an hour and dogs are allowed between East Cliff and the headland at Broadstairs.
 Dumpton Gap is a lovely bay half way along with it’s own cafe.
-We walked from Ramsgate at high tide.
-Take the clifftop route, through King George IV Memorial Park, then down to Dumpton Gap.
+At high tide you can take the clifftop route, through King George IV Memorial Park, to Dumpton Gap.
 The final stretch is along the concrete promenade into Broadstairs.
-It’s easy to walk in one direction and take the Loop bus back.
-It runs between Margate, Broadstairs and Ramsgate!
-On a cooler day it would be great to walk all the way into Margate.
-A good spot for lunch is the dog friendly seafood restaurant Wyatt & Jones in Broadstairs.
+It’s easy to walk in one direction and take the Loop bus back which runs between Margate, Broadstairs and Ramsgate.

 After the beach at Margate we were homeward bound for a sweltering London.
 Ricci was already dreaming of her next pet adventure.